brianrayxu/EC601-WebRTC-Security-Analysis/README.md

 https://drive.google.com/file/d/1N3gEzFzUonNOHwKUF46JfZpZDEyxpjPt/view?usp=sharing,%20
 https://drive.google.com/file/d/1xTf4Jl5jkMAmzxBjolcrH-xnR70tU82a/view?usp=sharing
 ### Security Analysis - DoS Attacks - Sprint 4
 Another popular angle attack is to do a Denial of Service attack (DoS).
+We want to know if the OpenVidu has any defense mechanism against DoS attack.Since we don't have a large amount of resource to attack the AWS server.
+To show our idea, we manually create 10 - 20 users using the same IP address and join the same session.
+The platform does not have any effecitve mechanism to defense the DoS.
+It only disconnect the user when the user does not connect to the hardware.